Legislation Would Create Universal Application for Disaster Survivors

 “Our families, nonprofits, and churches are the first boots on the ground in a disaster situation, but the federal government does have a unique role in providing timely disaster assistance to families and businesses,” said Senator Lankford.
 “I’ve consistently heard from Oklahoma disaster victims about how difficult and disjointed the process was when they were trying to put their life back together.
 That’s just bad customer service.
 Our proposal creates one online application portal to use across federal agencies to ensure disaster victims can easily apply for assistance on their phone or tablet while they clean up.”

 After a disaster, there are various types of federal disaster assistance that may become available to disaster survivors.
-For example, FEMA’s Individuals and Households Program can provide financial or direct assistance for housing and other needs, and the Small Business Administration’s (SBA) Real Property Disaster Loans and Personal Property Loans are available to eligible homeowners and renters who have incurred damage to their home or personal property.
+For example, FEMA’s Individuals and Households Program can provide financial or direct assistance for housing and other needs and SBA’s Real Property Disaster Loans and Personal Property Loans are available to eligible homeowners and renters who have incurred uninsured or underinsured damage to their home or personal property located in a declared disaster area.
 However, a recent analysis found that more than 50 percent of the questions on the application forms for both of these programs are duplicative.
 These burdensome applications can overwhelm some survivors, causing many to simply give up trying to access desperately needed assistance and pushing survivors beyond their breaking point.

 The Disaster Assistance Simplification Act amends the Robert T. Stafford Disaster Relief and Emergency Assistance Act to require FEMA to establish a universal disaster application across federal agencies for disaster survivors who are seeking federal recovery aid.
 The bill would allow FEMA to share information on disaster survivors with other federal agencies to simplify recovery efforts and reduce the burden on survivors after a disaster.
+The legislation would make FEMA the lead agency in implementing the universal disaster assistance application for disaster victims.
 Finally, the bill requires all information sharing practices to meet federal data security standards.